 This decoration scheme combines two previously mentioned ideas: mummifying items and creating silly candy holders.
 Get empty tin cans, wrap them with white strips of fabric, insert the googly eyes, and then fill them up with candy.
 No kid can resist candy, even candy wrapped in a silly mummy holder.

 I saw this and fell in love with it instantly.
 Use black fabric paint on a plain white tee to design a scary ghost face.
-It’s cute, scary and not to mention practical for the Halloween season.
+It’s cute, scary and not to mention practical for a kid-friendly Halloween season.